h6wk/tutorial-rest-nodejs-mongodb/README.md

 # Packages
 Using npm ecosystem.

-Run `npm init` in order to set up the first version of `package.json`.
+Run `npm init` in order to set up the first version of *package.json*.

-Install `express` as the backend's webserver by run  `npm install express`.
+Install *express* as the backend's webserver by run  `npm install express`.

+Install *mongoose* for MongoDB by `npm install mongoose`